open/close all folders

 - The Transhuman Space setting for GURPS has virtual ghosts via destructive uploading.
-The result is actually called a ghost, and is legally the same person, although opinion is divided as to whether the uploading process is really immortality, or a really expensive and narcissistic suicide.
+The result is actually called a ghost, and in many countries is legally the same person, although opinion is divided as to whether the uploading process is really immortality, or a really expensive and narcissistic suicide.
 However, they never manifest as holograms as such; they either run on static computers, appearing to other people in virtual reality, or they're installed in physical robot bodies.

 - In Eclipse Phase, a large number of human beings have spent time as a virtual ghost, due to the evacuation of Earth during The Singularity (which turned out very bad indeed) mostly being done via Brain Uploading.
-The majority were reincarnated into cheap, mass-produced robot bodies, but some decided they preferred to stay digital.
+The majority were reincarnated into cheap, mass-produced robot bodies or clones, but some decided they preferred to stay digital.
 Additionally, backups and cortical stacks mean that death is optional for just about everybody but the bioconservatives and terminally poor.
 People can get an implant that allows a virtual ghost to ride along in their body.
 However, once again, they're unlikely to manifest as holograms.

 - Warhammer 40,000:

 - The Necrons are an entire race of Virtual Ghosts.
 The ultimate goal of most of the Necrons' leaders, particularly the Silent King, is to find a way to transfer themselves back to bodies of flesh.